 Central Norway | 3.7km, 7-8 hours

-Another mountain climb best undertaken in summer, the summit of Skåla offers views of the fjord, glacier and mountains stretching below.
+Another mountain climb is best undertaken in summer, the summit of Skåla offers views of the fjord, glacier, and mountains stretching below.
 From the village of Loen at the shore of the fjord it’s an exceedingly sharp ascent, continuously upwards the whole way, with the top of Skåla sitting at a lofty 1,848 meters.